 - Debut June 2, 1983

 - Born October 16, 1959 in Little Rock, AR USA

 Early days

-In 1981 he was a first-round draft pick (# 6 overall) by the San Diego Padres.
-Due to injuries, he did not play in the minors in 1981, but in 1982-83 he dominated his leagues by hitting over .350 with power at the A, AA, and AAA levels.
+In the 1981 amateur draft, he was a first-round draft pick (# 6 overall) by the San Diego Padres.
+Due to injuries, he did not play in the minors in 1981, but in 1982 and 1983 he dominated his leagues by hitting over .350 with power at the A, AA, and AAA levels.

 In the major leagues